csc-training/geocomputing_course/materials/installations.md

 * We will install `lastools` based on [pydo's lastools Docker image](https://hub.docker.com/r/pydo/lastools).
 * We use the `projappl` disk, which is the best place for software installations.
-* Lastools is already available on Puhti, also as a newer Linux-native installation.
+* Lastools is already available on Roihu, also as a newer Linux-native installation.
 * During the course we will use an interactive job for doing the installation, because we will have 50 users doing it at the same time, which stresses the shared file system.
 Usually installations are done on a login node.